jay11nt/jay11nt/README.md

 ## 💫 About :
-- 👉 I’m currently working as a Java Backend Developer in **💼 Codenix Software pvt ltd**, working on the project **MediPulse HMS, Resource management**, and i pursued my B.E. in ETC from RTM Nagpur University.
+- 👉 I’m currently working as a Java Backend Developer in **💼 Codenix Software pvt. ltd**, working on the project **MediPulse HMS, Resource management**, and i pursued my B.E. in ETC from RTM Nagpur University.
 I love to solve real-time Issues in a challenging environment.

 - I’m currently learning **AI integration with backend servics, Cloud Deployment;**